Points of Interest

 We’ll continue to add to this page so check back for more information.

-In 2018, the Morris Bridge Fields were added to the Marches Mosses landscape.
+In 2018, Sinker’s Fields were added to the Marches Mosses landscape.
 Across the Morris’ Bridge over the Llangollen Canal, they are a wonderful site for watching a wide range of birds.
+In fact, the Shropshire Ornitholocal Society rates these fields as one of the Top 3 sites for bird watching in the county.
 Shropshire Wildlife Trust is working toward installing a bird hide on the edge of the fields that will provide shelter for birdwatchers as well as interpretative information.

 From Morris’ Bridge, it’s a short walk along the Llanglollen Canal towpath to the Viewing Platform.
 Overlooking Whixall Moss, you can get a sense of the vast area of the Marches Mosses as well as see if you can spot a raft spider skimming the surface of the pond at the end of the platform.
-Bring your lunch for a picnic in this quiet, tranquil setting!
+Bring your lunch for a picnic in this quiet, tranquil setting.
+Please do remember to take all your litter with you when you leave – it’s important anywhere, but even more so here where litter can have a serious impact on the wildlife and the structure of the peat itself.

 Fenn’s Old Works